-Your current situation can be depicted as "The Well" transforming into "Preponderance of the Great".
+Your current situation can be depicted as "The Power of the Great" transforming into "Retreat".

-In front of you lies "Water" which transforms into "Lake".
-That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
-Behind you lies "Wind", representing penetration and following.
+In front of you lies "Thunder" which transforms into "Heaven".
+That means that movement, initiative, and action are being transformed into strength and creativity.
+Behind you lies "Heaven" which transforms into "Mountain".
+That means that strength and creativity are being transformed into stillness and obstruction.

 The Situation